stephane-caron/qpmpc/README.md

     solution = solve_mpc(problem, mpc)
 ```

 The solution holds complete state and input trajectories as stacked vectors.
-For instance, we can extract and plot positions, velocities and accelerations as follows:
+For instance, we can plot positions, velocities and accelerations as follows:

 ```python
     import pylab